On large Sidon sets: New construction

-The situations is more interesting if $n$ is even.
+The situation is more interesting if $n$ is even.
 The linearities of the known \highlight{infinite} families of quadratic APN functions for $n$ even are $2^{n/2+1}$.
-Applying \corref{cor:main} results in Sidon sets of size $2^{n-1} + 2^{n/2}$.
-Again, this size matches the size of the classical constructions.
-Many \highlight{sporadic} functions for $n=6$ and $n=8$ are known, see \cite{BeierleLeander2020,BrowningDillonKiblerMcQuistan2009,YuPerrin2022,YuWangLi2014}.
-It is interesting that some of them have the best possible linearity $2^{n-1}$ (see \secref{sec:WalshAndLinearity}).
+Applying \corref{cor:main} results in Sidon sets of size $2^{n-1} + 2^{n/2}$ in $\binvn{2n-1}$ for $n$ even.
+Again, this size matches the size of Sidon sets with classical parameters (see \remref{rem:classical}).
+Many \highlight{sporadic} quadratic APN functions for $n=6$ and $n=8$ are known, see \cite{BeierleLeander2020,BrowningDillonKiblerMcQuistan2009,YuPerrin2022,YuWangLi2014}.
+It is interesting that some of them have the best possible linearity $2^{n-1}$ (see \secref{sec:Linearity}).
 In the case $n=6$ (see \cite{BrowningDillonKiblerMcQuistan2009}) there is one quadratic function with linearity $32$.
-Unfortunately, this yields only a Sidon set of size $48$ in $\binvn{11}$, which is not an improvement, but is equal to the best previously known example, see \tabref{tab:SidonSizesOverview}.
-In the case $n=8$ we have examples with linearity $32$ (the classical one), and also with linearity $64$ and $128$ (see \cite{BeierleLeander2020}).
+Unfortunately, this only yields a Sidon set of size $48$ in $\binvn{11}$, which is not an improvement as it is equal to the best previously known example, see \tabref{tab:SidonSizesOverview}.
+In the case $n=8$ we have examples with linearity $32$ (the one with classical parameters), with linearity $64$ and, thanks to Beierle and Leander \cite{BeierleLeander2020}, with linearity $128$.
 If we use \corref{cor:main} for a function with linearity $128$, we obtain the following remarkable improvement on the size of the largest known Sidon set (which was $152$) in dimension $15$:

 \begin{thm} There exists a Sidon set in $\binvn{15}$ of size $192$. \end{thm}

 A maximal Sidon set in $\binvn{15}$ of size $192$ is given in \tabref{tab:maxSidonExampleN15}.
 In the table we use the standard integer representation of vectors in $\binvn{t}$: the integer $\sum_{i=0}^{t-1} a_i2^i$ in 2-adic representation ``is'' the vector $(a_0,\ldots, a_{t-1})$.